edwardtanguay/mern-mongoose-book-crud-frontend/README.md

 - [frontend repository](https://github.com/edwardtanguay/mern-mongoose-book-crud-frontend)

-## INSTALL ONE PROJECT DIRECTORY FOR BOTH BACKEND AND FRONTEND
+## CREATE ONE PROJECT FOR BOTH BACKEND AND FRONTEND

 - open your terminal
 - create a directory for this project, e.g.
   - `mkdir site001`

 ## INSTALL BACKEND